 Statement of Employment Nondiscrimination

-MCC’s Annual Security Report provides information about University offices and programs that provide safety support, crime and fire statistics, emergency response and communications plans, and other policies and information.
-The Report can be accessed online.
-Paper copies of the Report are available, upon request, from 100 S. Wacker Dr., LL1-50, Chicago, IL 60606.
+Midwestern Career College’s Annual Security Report provides information about MCC’s offices and programs that provide safety support, crime statistics, emergency response and communications plans, and other relevant policies and information.
+The report can be accessed online at mccollege.edu/annual-campus-security-report/.
+Paper copies of the report are available, upon request, from the Registrar’s Office located at 100 S Wacker, LL1-50, Office 204, Chicago, IL 60606.